 Well with Android it’s easy by using Broadcast receivers and here’s how you can do a few things with them.
 In this series of articles we’ll explore:

 - Broadcast receivers explained (This article)

 - Creating a broadcast receiver

 - Boot resistant Broadcast Receivers using BOOT_ONCOMPLETE

 - Using services

-Before we go on, lets stop to think just what broadcast receivers actually are?
-Well they’re one of the core elements of any decent operating system, and come in all different guises.
+Before we go on, let’s stop to think just what broadcast receivers actually are?
+Well, they’re one of the core elements of any decent operating system and come in all different guises.
 Microsoft .NET implements a similar system with it’s “Event handlers” and Notification brokers but Android is especially good with them.
 The Android OS has many different components to it, both hardware and software and some of these components are broadcasting out all kinds of information.
-Lets take the Battery as an example, which is constantly broadcasting out things like it’s battery level, temperature, whether its charging or dis-charging and more.
-In fact if you go to the Android Battery Manager dev page, you’ll see all kinds of things you can get from it.
-So if you want to build an app that makes use of this kind of “Broadcasted” information you need to build somehting that will capture this information, a “broadcast receiver”.
+Let’s take the battery as an example, which is constantly broadcasting out things like it’s battery level, temperature, whether it’s charging or discharging and more.
+In fact, if you go to the Android Battery Manager dev page, you’ll see all kinds of things you can get from it.
+So if you want to build an app that makes use of this kind of “Broadcasted” information you need to build something that will capture this information, a “broadcast receiver”.
 Simple!

 The second element you need to know about when building your first broadcast receiver is the “Intent” you will use to build it.
 Don’t worry about that for now, all you need to know is that an “intent” is simply telling the broadcast receiver you’re building, exactly what you want tit to listen for.
 It’s within the intent that you will determine if you want the battery level, or maybe something else like the camera button being pressed.